sowrhoop/cipher-blue/README.md

 - USB control: USBGuard blocks new devices after first-boot allowlisting.
 - VPN killswitch (opt-in): nftables drops all egress except VPN interfaces.
 - Kernel args: strict mitigations, IOMMU hardening, nosmt options, page poisoning, tracing off (applied at build via `files/scripts/kernel-kargs.sh`).

+## Account Model (Zero-Trust)

+- Admin account: `sysadmin` is created at boot (home `/home/sysadmin`).
+It has a minimal PolicyKit allowlist for routine admin tasks.
+- Other users: you can create additional users normally; they can log in and use the desktop, but have no PolicyKit privileges and cannot escalate (no `sudo`, `su`, or `pkexec`).
+- PAM access: interactive logins are permitted for local users by default.
+System/service accounts lacking a valid shell cannot log in.
+- Root: direct logins are disabled; use rescue media if emergency access is needed.
+- Rationale: all users are untrusted; only `sysadmin` has narrowly-scoped administrative rights.

+### Additional User Confinement

+- Sessions: user processes are killed on logout and IPC is cleaned (`logind.conf.d/50-killuser.conf`).
+- Rootless containers: disabled by default via `Delegate=no` on `user@.service` (blocks unprivileged container managers).
+- Unprivileged user namespaces: disabled (`kernel.unprivileged_userns_clone=0`).
+- Per-user resources: conservative `nproc`/`nofile` caps applied via `limits.d/60-cipherblue.conf`.
+- SSH: remote login limited to `sysadmin` only; others can log in locally.

+### Minimal Admin Capability (sysadmin only)

+- Only three rpm-ostree PolicyKit actions are permitted for `sysadmin` and require authentication:
+  - `org.projectatomic.rpmostree1.bootconfig`
+  - `org.projectatomic.rpmostree1.cleanup`
+  - `org.projectatomic.rpmostree1.rebase`
+- All other PolicyKit actions are denied by default for every user, including `sysadmin`.
+- Root account is locked and has a nologin shell (`cipher-lock-root.service`).

 ## Installation